 Should I Worry About Having an Expert Who I Never Met Testifying In My Social Security Hearing?

-It is not unusual for a vocational or medical expert to be invited to participate.
+It is not unusual for a vocational or medical expert to participate in a SSA disability hearing.
+Medical Experts, called “MEs” and Vocational Experts, called “VEs” provide evidence at the SSA Disability hearing.
 A favorable conclusion from the medical or vocational expert that claimant’s condition limits or rules out ability to hold gainful employment is very helpful.
 But the Judge will ask either expert pointed questions about the disability.
 He will ask whether a residual functional capacity exists.
 If the expert finds the claimant has some residual functional capacity, the expert is then asked about “jobs available in the economy” for claimant.
 This line of questioning concerns whether there are jobs open in sufficient numbers geographically within the claimant’s area and needing skills claimant may still have but limited by the disability symptoms.
 If there are not sufficient numbers of such available jobs, that fact also favors the claimant.

 How Does The Judge Know What to Ask About My Disabilities?

 The Administrative Law Judge must use the Social Security Disability guidelines.
 They are found in the Federal laws for each kind of disability claimant may allege.
 He builds his questioning and decision on them.
 These guidelines are in Title 20, Code of Federal Regulations, Chapter 3, and Section 404.1505.
 The listing of Impairments is found at 404.1525.
 The impairments are broken into categories related to parts of the body, systems or senses affected.
 Criteria for mental impairments and disorders are also there.
 Specific medical examination criteria, test results and related symptoms of each condition are in these guidelines.